What are Elementary Particles? From Dark Energy to Quantum Field Excitations: Vacuum and particles

 \section{Vacuum and particles}

 At this point, we only consider one field, {\it i.e.}\ one type of oscillator.

-Assume all the oscillators in some volume to be in their ground state.
+Let us assume all the oscillators in some volume to be in their ground state.
 We denote this as the {\em vacuum}, which means that the field takes its state of minimal energy in this volume.\footnote{For simplicity we refer to a free ``neutral scalar field'', where the field is real valued.
 Other fields involve different types of variables, and when the fields are self-coupled or coupled to other fields, {\it i.e.}\ not free, then even the vacuum often takes a complicated structure.} We would say ``nothing is there'', although the oscillators are actually there, but none of them vibrates with any excitation energy $E>E_0$.
 It is tempting to interpret the ground state energy throughout the Universe as {\em Dark Energy;} this leads, however, to a dreadful puzzle, which we address in Appendix A.

 Now let us insert a single particle into this volume, say a particle at rest (with respect to the volume).
 This requires a massive particle, like the electron, and we denote its mass as $m > 0$.\footnote{Mathematically this is achieved by applying a so-called creation operator to the vacuum state.
-It may have a fixed momentum, but it is not restricted to one spatial point. }
+It cannot be restricted to one spatial point. }

 What does this mean for the field under consideration?
 It will be excited, such that its total energy inside this volume takes its minimal value above the vacuum energy.
 In quantum physics, this minimal excitation corresponds to a finite energy gap $\Delta E$; the energy cannot be increased continuously above the vacuum energy.
-We also know that this energy gap, {\it i.e.}\ the particle's rest energy, is related to the particle mass by a famous formula, $\Delta E = mc^2$ (where $c$ is the speed of light).
+We also know that this energy gap, {\it i.e.}\ the particle's rest energy, is related to the particle mass by a famous formula, $\Delta E = mc^2$ (where $c$ is the speed of light in vacuum).

 If these oscillators were all independent, the obvious way to arrange for a minimal excitation would be to excite just one of them to the first energy level and leave all the rest in their ground state.
 However, this is not how it works: the oscillators are {\em coupled} to the their nearby neighbours, hence exciting one of them inevitably affects its vicinity (cf.\ footnote \ref{fn:create}).\footnote{In mathematical terms, there are field derivatives contributing to the energy, hence a discontinuous spike --- or even just a very sharp peak --- is not suitable for an excitation with minimal energy.}